SysKitTeam/docs-point/governance-and-automation/workspace-review/setup-workspace-review.md

 * **Admins configure Workspace Review policies**
   * Set the schedule, define the review scope, and select which workspaces should be included
 * **Workspace owners complete reviews**
   * When a review is due, owners receive a task in Syskit Point along with an email notification.
-Tasks include workspace details and suggested actions (for example, change the privacy or sensitivity label, remove user access, remove sharing link) to simplify your decision-making
+Tasks include workspace details and suggested actions (for example, change the privacy or sensitivity label, remove user access, remove sharing link) to simplify their decision-making
 * **Admins monitor the review progress**
   * From the Workspace Review dashboard, admins can track which workspaces have been reviewed, see completed actions, and gain insights into the effectiveness of each review cycle

 ## Configure Workspace Review Policies

-With Workspace Review, you can **ask site owners to perform regular Workspace Reviews on their workspaces**, and depending on the specific needs of a workspace, have different Workspace Reviews active with different settings.
+With Workspace Review, you can **ask site owners to perform regular Workspace Reviews on their workspaces**, and depending on the specific needs of a workspace, have different Workspace Reviews active with distinct settings.

 {% hint style="info" %}

-**Please note:** A workspace can currently have only one active Workspace Review assigned to it.
+**Please note:** A workspace can currently have only one active Workspace Review policy assigned to it.
 {% endhint %}

-To set up your Workspace Review, navigate to **Settings > Policies**.
+To set up your Workspace Review policy, navigate to **Settings > Policies**.

 * **Click the Create New Policy button (1)**
 * **Select Workspace Review (2)** from the list of available policies